Defensive end Shilique Calhoun’s name appears on the preseason watch list for the second-straight year.

-Warner has been a quarterbacks coach and/or offensive coordinator or passing game coordinator for 24 of his previous 29 seasons as a college assistant.
-This marks the second time in his career he will be an offensive coordinator, as he also held the same position at Connecticut for two seasons (1999-2000).
-He was also the passing game coordinator at Wyoming (1998) and Houston (2001-02).
+Warner has been a quarterbacks coach and/or offensive coordinator or passing game coordinator for 25 of his 30 seasons as a college assistant.
+Warner served as the offensive coordinator for two seasons (1999-2000) at Connecticut, and was the passing game coordinator at Wyoming (1998) and Houston (2001-02).